How to Prepare for Education Audits

 Here are some easy ways to include audit preparation into your existing workflow process.

-Create an Asset Tracking System
+Use an Asset Tracking System for Educational Facilities

 Educational assets help your teachers educate your students in different disciplines.
 Your sports teams need gear to practice.
 Your art department needs supplies to learn techniques.
 There are hundreds of assets your students rely on to learn skills and prepare to enter the job market once they’ve graduated.